mkashwin/unifiednamespace/01_k8scluster/Readme.md

     ```bash
     #Counter here is a placeholder for the node count (0,1,2,3,4 etc.)
     NODE_${COUNTER}_NAME = ## Hostname of the node
-    NODE_${COUNTER}_IP = ## Host ip addresed to be used by k8s control plane to communicate
+    NODE_${COUNTER}_IP = ## Host ip addressed to be used by k8s control plane to communicate
     NODE_${COUNTER}_USERNAME = ## Unix user name used to log into the machine over ssh
     NODE_${COUNTER}_ISMASTER = ## (true/false) boolean to indicate this node is a master node.
 IMPORTANT to pay attention this is is specified in lower case.
 If more than one node is marked as master then the k8s will be setup as high availability
     ```
 1. Configure network traffic based on the Metal Load Balancer Range configured in the configuration file.
 For more details also refer the links in the [Further Reading](#further-reading) section

     ### <a id="windows"></a>
     * On windows if you are working with virtual machines.
-Add route to the range convering the METALLB range and ensure that it points to the DHCP server for your virtual machine farm.
+Add route to the range covering the METALLB range and ensure that it points to the DHCP server for your virtual machine farm.
         ```powershell
         route -p ADD 198.168.220.0 MASK 255.255.255.128 198.168.200.1
         ```